Sawangg/Studiounivers/README.md

 ##### Frontend & Backend :

-Configure each .env file and run
+Configure the .env file and run

 > yarn dev